 Keeping a house or building clean is vital not just for the sake of its appearance, but also for the health and well-being of its residents and visitors.
 Yet cleanliness goes beyond just inside the home.
 Outdoor maintenance of the concrete sidewalks, foundations, driveways, and patios are just as important.

-It also requires more than raking leaves and plucking weeds.
+It requires more than just raking leaves and plucking weeds.
 The concrete (or brick, or stucco, or cinder block) can stain over time, experience discoloration, or even rust depending on the material.
 You will need cleaning materials designed with the right mix of ingredients to handle these issues and restore the property to look like new.

 Fervent gardeners and the environmentally-conscious may be hesitant, and it is not hard to imagine why.
 Many concrete cleaners are formulated with the sole priority of getting the job done.
 Some, however, also make it a priority to take care of the environment and effectively get the job done at the same time.
 In both ways, these products leave a place better than they found it.

 Here is some advice on cleaning concrete surfaces with biodegradable, eco-friendly solutions like the NuLook Concrete Cleaner.